zmrl010/eslint-type-generator/README.md

-# ts-starter
+# ESLint Type Generator

-Template for starting typescript projects
+A library to generate TypeScript types for ESLint plugins.